randall77/hprof/README.md

   rootptr uvarint     possible ptr to an object

 type:
   7         uvarint
-  addr    uvarint     identifier for type (Type*) size    uvarint     size of this type of object name    string nptrs   uvarint     number of pointers in an object of this type. ptroffset uvarint*  list of offsets of pointers.
+  addr      uvarint   identifier for type (Type*) size      uvarint   size of this type of object name      string efaceptr  uvarint   1 = the data field of an Eface with this type is a ptr nptrs     uvarint   number of pointers in an object of this type. ptroffset uvarint*  list of offsets of pointers.
 Increasing order.
   TODO: field names, ...